ISU-MAVRIC/MAVRIC-Systems/README.md

    * ROS architecture
    * Electrical architecture
  * Packet structure writeup
- * Video of an operator manipulating each joint
+ * Video of each type of affector being manipulated by the Arm control board